On the Pulse of Morning: Critical response, impact, and legacy

 According to Lupton, "On the Pulse of Morning" is Angelou's most famous poem.
-Lupton has argued that "Angelou's ultimate greatness will be attributed" to the poem, and that Angelou's "theatrical" performance of it, using skills she learned as an actor and speaker, marked a return to the African-American oral tradition of speakers such as Frederick Douglass, Martin Luther King Jr. and Malcolm X. British reporter Kate Kellaway compared Angelou's appearance as she read the poem at Clinton's inauguration with the eight-year-old child in Caged Bird, noting that the coats she wore in both occasions were similar: "She looked magnificent, sternly theatrical with an unsmiling bow mouth.
+Lupton has argued that "Angelou's ultimate greatness will be attributed" to the poem, and that Angelou's "theatrical" performance of it, using skills she learned as an actor and speaker, marked a return to the African-American oral tradition of speakers such as Frederick Douglass, Martin Luther King Jr., and Malcolm X. British reporter Kate Kellaway compared Angelou's appearance as she read the poem at Clinton's inauguration with the eight-year-old child in Caged Bird, noting that the coats she wore on both occasions were similar: "She looked magnificent, sternly theatrical with an unsmiling bow mouth.
 She wore a coat with brass buttons, a strange reminder of the eight-year-old Maya Angelou who stood in a courtroom, terrified at the sight of the man who had raped her".
 Gillespie stated regarding Kellaway's observations: "But standing tall on the steps of the Capitol, she was light-years removed from that terrible time, and America was no longer an 'unfriendly place.'
 Her poem 'On the Pulse of Morning' was a soaring call for peace, justice, and harmony.
 Capturing the hope embodied in the human spirit, it was a solemn and joyful reminder that all things are possible.
 She wished us 'Good morning' in her poem, and one felt as if a new day was truly dawning."

 Angelou recognized that although "On the Pulse of Morning" was a better "public poem" than a great poem, her goal of conveying the message of unity was accomplished.
 Poet David Lehman agreed, stating that although it fulfilled its theatrical and political objectives, the poem was "not very memorable".
 Poet Sterling D. Plumpp found Angelou's performance "brilliant", but was "not as enthusiastic about it as a text".
-Burr stated that the negative reviews of Angelou's poem, like the majority of the reviews about her other poetry, was due to their elitism and narrow views of poetry, which were limited to written forms rather than spoken ones like "On the Pulse of Morning", which was written to recite aloud and perform.
+Burr stated that the negative reviews of Angelou's poem, like the majority of the reviews about her other poetry, were due to their elitism and narrow views of poetry, which were limited to written forms rather than spoken ones like "On the Pulse of Morning", which was written to be recited aloud and performed.
 Burr compared the response of literary critics to Angelou's poem with critics of Frost's poem: "Frost's powerful reading served to supplement the poem in the sense of enhancing it, while Angelou's powerful reading of her poem supplemented it in the sense of making evident its inadequacy and lack."